sourcegraph/about/blogposts/liveblogs/gophercon/gophercon-2019-death-by-three-thousand-timers-streaming-video-on-demand-for-cable-tv.md

 ---
 title: "GopherCon 2019 - Death by three thousand timers: Streaming video-on-demand for Cable TV"
 description: "Can Go handle soft real-time applications?
 Learn about the challenges my team overcame to deliver video-on-demand MPEG streams to millions of cable TV customers using pure Go.
 Along the way we'll dig deeper into how Go manages timers and goroutine scheduling."
+authors:
-author: Larry Clapp for the GopherCon 2019 Liveblog
+  - name: Larry Clapp for the GopherCon 2019 Liveblog
 publishDate: 2019-07-26T00:00-11:55
 tags: [
   gophercon